Welcome to my official website

 In his debut crime novel, former investment banker Philippe Espinasse takes a ride on the dark side of Asia’s fast-changing financial capital.
 Hong Kong becomes a playground, where wealthy expatriates rub shoulders with prostitutes and tycoons, while a younger generation aspires to democratic ideals.

-Philippe Espinasse spent almost two decades working as a senior investment banker in the U.S., Europe and Asia.
+Philippe Espinasse spent almost two decades working as a senior investment banker.
 He lives in Hong Kong, where he now writes and works as an independent consultant.
 He is also Honorary Lecturer at the Faculty of Law of the University of Hong Kong.

-He has published several non-fiction books (including IPO guides, one of which has been translated into Chinese, and books on equity capital markets) and has contributed numerous articles to a variety of newspapers and magazines, including the Wall Street Journal, the South China Morning Post, the Nikkei Asian Review, the China Economic Review, and the website of BBC News.
+He has published several non-fiction books (including IPO guides, one of which has been translated into Chinese, and books on equity capital markets) and has contributed numerous articles to a variety of newspapers and magazines, including the South China Morning Post, the Nikkei Asian Review, the China Economic Review, and the website of BBC News.

-He also pens the “Clawback” column on Asian equity capital markets for Euromoney’s GlobalCapital.
+He also penned the “Clawback” column on Asian equity capital markets for Euromoney’s GlobalCapital for a number of years.

 Hard Underwriting is his first novel.